thebgby/application_copy/readme.md

 python main.py
 ```

-3. The script will read the input file, copy the contents from the source to the destination directory, update file and folder names, and modify file contents and XML configurations.
+3. The script will read the input file, copy the contents from the source to the destination directory, update file and folder names, and modify file contents.

 ## File Descriptions